HOW I REDESIGNED A PERFECT 3D PRINTED DASHBOARD - FULL GUIDE

 My first attempt at 3d printing a dashboard was a total disaster—weak material, a warped print, and a screen mount that looked terrible.

-But instead of giving up, I rebuilt the entire thing from the ground up and fixed every issue.
-And here’s how I did it…
+Instead of giving up on trying to find an overpriced replacement dashboard, I rebuilt the entire console from the ground up and fixed every issue.

 Step 1 — Download a Printable STL